Plainfield Trash Facts

 July 8, 2025 Governor Lamont vetoes HB 7004 (Public Act 25-169); no override follows, so it does not become law.109

-April 2026 Reporting confirms DEEP air and solid-waste applications are filed; town permits and the Siting Council application are not yet filed.14
+April 2026 Reporting confirms DEEP air and solid-waste applications are filed; town permits and the Siting Council application are not yet filed.19

-By the company’s own April 2026 estimate the schedule runs roughly a year or more for permits, assuming no delays, then a couple of years to build, which would put the earliest operation no sooner than 2028.14
+By the company’s own April 2026 estimate the schedule ran roughly a year or more for permits and a couple of years to build, for earliest operation around 2028.
+The schedule it filed with the August 2026 petition replaces that estimate: construction starting July 2027 and commercial operation 31 March 2031.1925

 Votes and legislation